 GREENSBORO, N.C. – Guilford College head football coach Chris

-the intention of five additional incoming students to play football for the
+the intention of five more incoming students to play football for the

-Quakers Monday.
-All five students have made their deposit to the college and
+Quakers Tuesday.
+All five students have made their deposit to the college

 Rusiewicz’s first recruiting class at Guilford since he took over the